succinctlabs/sp1/book/getting-started/install.md

 SP1 currently runs on Linux and macOS.
 You can either use prebuilt binaries through sp1up or build the toolchain and CLI from source.

-Make sure you have [Rust](https://www.rust-lang.org/tools/install) and OpenSSL 1.1 (`brew install openssl@1.1` or use this [guide](https://askubuntu.com/questions/1102803/how-to-upgrade-openssl-1-1-0-to-1-1-1-in-ubuntu-18-04)) installed.
+Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed.

 ## Option 1: Prebuilt Binaries (Recommended)

+Currently our prebuilt binaries are built on Ubuntu 20.04 (22.04 on ARM) and macOS.
+If your OS is older, it's possible they won't work but you can still try.

 sp1up is the SP1 toolchain installer.
 Open your terminal and run the following command and follow the instructions: